Plotting API

 Makie showcase

 Makie.jl plots can also be used to perform model diagnostics for variational inference by plotting the evolution of the evidence lower bound (ELBO) on a per-iteration basis.
-This can be acheived by calling plot(info) on a VariationalOptimizationResult.
+This can be achieved by calling plot(info) on a VariationalOptimizationResult.
 Note that this is effectively just a thin wrapper around lines(elbo(info)).

 Plotting with Plots.jl